fkoulen/pacman-themed-iot-cuckoo-clock/docs/web/database.md

   ![Database Diagram](../assets/web/database/database_diagram.png){: style="width:600px"}
 </figure>

-The database has two tables:
+The database has two tables: `appointment` and `measurement`.
+The `appointment` table stores the appointments that are made by the user in the web application.
+These are then displayed on the LCD screen.
+The `measurement` table stores the measurements that are made by the sensor.
+These are then displayed on the LCD screen as well as in the web application.

 ### Table `appointment`